pneff93/csfle/hashicorp/README.md

 ![](HCVaultKey.png)

 ## Set up credentials and register schema

-We register the schema with setting `PII` to the birthday field and defining the encryption rule
+We register the schema with setting `PII` to the birthday field and defining the encryption rule.
+First, get the REST endpoint for your Confluent cluster from the Web UI and set it to a variable.
+Set another value to the topic name you use in `client.properties`:

 ```shell